microsoft/rushstack.io-website/pages/heft_tasks/tslint.md

 New projects should use the [eslint]({% link pages/heft_tasks/eslint.md %}) task instead.

-## Config files

-There isn't a Heft-specific file for this task.
-Heft looks for TSLint's config file [tslint.json](https://palantir.github.io/tslint/usage/configuration/).

 ## package.json dependencies

 You will need to add the `tslint` package to your project: